-An August Smithsonian Magazine article from the excellent Food and Think blog asked the question “Why Don’t Other Countries Use Ice Cubes?”
+An August Smithsonian Magazine article asked the question “Why Don’t Other Countries Use Ice Cubes?”
 It’s a very basic question, one that many travelers don’t even contemplate because in the grand scheme of things, do ice cubes really matter?
 But if the comments to the article are any indication, they do.
 Apparently, people are passionate about ice cubes.
 And in my own travels, I’ve found that a decision to have a drink served warm instead of on ice in Bangkok was (excuse the pun) an icebreaker and a bit of culture shock in its own way.

 It became apparent that this would not do.